I/O File Details and Format¶

 —

-Line 2: the total number of perturbations is 1 + number_of_perturbations, because the best_central_model result is included in the perturbation analysis statistics.
+Line 2: the total number of perturbations is 1 + number_of_perturbations, because the best central model result is included in the perturbation analysis statistics.
 Results are reported only after two successful perturbations.

 —